umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     2. Use any GND test point on the board (eg. **`TP7`**)
     3. Repeat measurement reversing the polarity of leads (ground isolation circuit is different each way)

+3. Connect jumpers between **`J22`** (near ch8) pins 2 & 4 (`V_pump`) and between `J22` pins 1 & 3 (`V_jtag`).
+This will be to be able to program the FPGA later.

-3. Set power supply initially to 1.6V and the current limited to 2.0A, and connect provided input breakout board.
+4. Set power supply initially to 1.6V and the current limited to 2.0A, and connect provided input breakout board.
 Verify polarity of connections visually
     1. Red wire in positive terminal of power supply
     2. Blue wire in negative terminal
     3. Negative terminal ground shorted

-4. Turn power supply on.
+5. Turn power supply on.
 Connect the raspberry Pi LVR monitor to the board, and activate the LVR monitor on the laptop if it is not already running
     1. Go to PuTTY and select Monitor Pi
     2. Both user name and password are "`lvr`"

-    !!! note If not using the raspberry Pi LVR monitor, place a DVM (DC Voltage Meter) between **`TP3`** (3.3V) and **`TP6`** (GND) to monitor the 3.3V rail, another DVM between **`TP8`** (1.5V) and **`TP6`** (GND) to monitor the 1.5V rail, and a third DVM between **`TP4`** (`Vop_rail`) and **`TP7`** (GND) to monitor the 5.5V rail.
+    !!! note If not using the raspberry Pi LVR monitor, place a DVM (DC Voltage Meter) between **`TP3`** (3.3V) and **`TP6`** (GND) to monitor the 3.3V rail, another DVM between **`TP8`** (1.5V) and **`TP6`** (GND) to monitor the 1.5V rail, and a third DVM between **`TP4`** (`Vop_rail`) and **`TP7`** (GND) to monitor the op amp rail.
 The first image below shows the location of **`TP3`**, **`TP6`**, and **`TP8`**, as well as potentiometers **`P1`** and **`P2`** that will be used to adjust the 1.5V and 3.3V rails.
-The second image shows the locations of **`TP4`**, **`TP7`**, and **`P5`** for the 5.5V rail.
+The second image shows the locations of **`TP4`**, **`TP7`**, and **`P5`** for the op amp rail.

     ![](lvr_qa1.png)

     ![](lvr_qa2.png)

-5. Slowly increase the input voltage from the initial 1.6V while monitoring the 1.5V, 3.3V, and 5.5V rails to make sure they stay below the max values (warning below).
+6. Slowly increase the input voltage from the initial 1.6V while monitoring the 1.5V, 3.3V, and op amp rails to make sure they stay below the max values (warning below).
-Note that it is particularly important that the 5.5V rail not exceed 5.5V.
-As power is increased, the rails should near their desired value in the order: 1.5V, 3.3V, 5.5V.
+Note that it is particularly important that the op amp rail not exceed 5.5V.
+As power is increased, the rails should near their desired value in the order: 1.5V, 3.3V, op amp (the op amp rail working voltage range is 5.0-5.5V, with a preference to be in the range 5.45-5.5V, as this allows for a slightly better time response).
 These rail voltages are achieved by adjusting a corresponding potentiometer (see tip below.
 Also see images above for potentiometer locations).
-After adjusting, σV should be 0.01 V or less if possible.
+After adjusting, the op amp rail should plateau in the range 5.45-5.5V and σV for the 1.5V and 3.3V rails should be 0.01V or less if possible.
     1. The 1.5V rail is adjusted using **`P1`** and can be read off the LVR monitor as `Vin_FPGA_1V5`
     2. The 3.3V rail is adjusted using **`P2`** and can be read off the LVR monitor as `Vin_FPGA_3V3`
     3. Increasing the power to around 4.5V, the expected input current given by the supply at this point should be around 0.09A.
 If it is substantially more there may be an issue.
 Both the 1.5V and 3.3V rails should be adjusted now and should no longer increase as the input voltage increases.
 Continue increasing the input voltage
-    (up to a max of 7V while monitoring the 5.5V rail).
+    (up to a max of 7V while monitoring the op amp rail).
-    4. The 5.5V rail is adjusted using **`P5`** and can be read off the LVR monitor as `V_OPAMP_RAIL` (this is the input voltage used to power op amps on the board and
+    4. The op amp rail is adjusted using **`P5`** and can be read off the LVR monitor as `V_OPAMP_RAIL` (this is the voltage used to power op amps on the board and
     CCM's).
-This rail should no longer increase as you increase the input voltage to 7V.
+After adjusting, this rail should no longer increase as you increase the input voltage to 7V.

     !!! warning
         **STOP IF VALUES BELOW ARE EXCEEDED** to prevent damage.